Jordan James (footballer, born 2004)

-Jordan Anthony James (born 2 July 2004) is a professional footballer who plays as a midfielder for club Leicester City, on loan from club Rennes, and the Wales national team.
+Jordan Anthony James (born 2 July 2004) is a professional footballer who plays as a midfielder for EFL Championship club Wolverhampton Wanderers, on loan from club Rennes, and the Wales national team.

 James made his senior debut for Birmingham City as a 17-year-old on 2 November 2021, and went on to make 105 appearances in all competitions before signing for Rennes in 2024.
 Born in England to a Welsh father, James represented both Wales and England at youth levels.
 He made his senior international debut for Wales in March 2023.

 Early life

 James was born in Hereford, where he attended Whitecross Hereford High School.
 His father, Tony James, played in the Football League as a defender for Burton Albion, Newport County and Hereford United.
 James joined Birmingham City at pre-Academy level and took up a two-year scholarship in July 2020.
 According to the then head of professional development phase Mike Dodds, James was "technically very good and versatile, [and] can play in both offensive and defensive areas of the pitch."
 Dodds also highlighted the commitment shown by James and his family in making a round trip of more than 100 miles from their Hereford home for training in Birmingham three times a week for nine years.